MrHant/tiver-fowl/README.md

  * Report templates copied to 'templates' folder
 * Add needed configuration options to 'App.config' (refer to ['App.config.tiver.fowl.sample'](package/App.config.tiver.fowl.sample))
 * Write up some tests and you are ready to go

+### Package update

+* Please make sure to use Version Control System and commit all your changes before package update
+* Package update will recreate all package-specific files - like elements and templates
+* Please review changes and run your tests after package update

 ## Local execution